Predictive Modelling: a Transformative Approach to Modelling in Engineering and the Sciences

 WCPM was established at the University of Warwick in 2014 with a two-fold mission:

 - To provide research leadership for UQ in the UK and worldwide, building on the best existing methodologies as well as developing new ones

 - To combine UQ tools - traditionally developed in the mathematical sciences - with the application domain expertise of the physical and life sciences to produce scientific and engineering applications in areas aligned with national and global priorities, e.g. in sustainability, high value manufacturing, and advanced materials.

-The director of the WCPM is Prof. Nigel Stocks and the Centre has a number of additional local academic staff members affiliated with the School of Engineering.
-The Centre enjoys close collaborative links with the Departments of Chemistry, Computer Science, Engineering, Life Sciences, Mathematics, Statistics, Systems Biology, Physics, Warwick Business School, Warwick Medical School and WMG as well as with the Centre for Scientific Computing.
+The director of the WCPM is Dr James Kermode and the Centre has a number of additional local academic staff members affiliated with the School of Engineering.
+The Centre enjoys collaborative links with the Departments of Chemistry, Engineering, Life Sciences, Mathematics, Statistics, Physics, Warwick Business School, Warwick Medical School and WMG and the EPSRC Centre for Doctoral Training in Modelling of Heterogenous Systems (HetSys).

 Directions: The Centre is located in the D-block extension on the 2nd floor of the main Engineering building at Warwick.